 First, I will admit that when Office 365 Groups came out a few years ago, I was skeptical about them.
 It was quite a departure from the “classic” SharePoint Team Site, because it provisioned a modern page site and you also got a distribution list to go with it.
 The value was not obvious to the users.
 Fast-forward to today, and it… keep reading >

-From my personal experience and observations, a group calendar is a most frequently requested feature in SharePoint Intranets (after document libraries of course).
+From my personal experience and observations, a group calendar is the most frequently requested feature in SharePoint Intranets (after document libraries of course).
 From tracking company holidays to the company-wide calendar to vacations, we all need a place for tracking events of our busy office lives.
 When I used to work in the corporate world, I, for example, used group calendars to… keep reading >